Around the office

-Has the budding young artist in your home just decorated a painted wall in your home with a ballpoint original?
+Has the budding young artist in your home just decorated a painted wall in your home with a ballpoint original or scribbled all over your desk while playing “office?”
 Don’t lose your cool.
 Rather, dab some full-strength white vinegar on the “masterpiece” using a cloth or a sponge.
 Repeat until the marks are gone.
 Then go out and buy your child a nice big sketch pad.

 Burnish your scissors